• Skip to main content

 Resilience

-by Wendy Meddour, illustrated by Daniel Egnéus
+Lubna and Pebble by Wendy Meddour, illustrated by Daniel Egnéus

-Find it: Bookshop | Amazon | Indiebound
+Find it: Bookshop | Amazon

 Lubna and her father are refugees.
 They arrive at the "World of Tents" to live temporarily.
 Lubna has no toys so she picks up a pebble, gives it a face and turns it into her friend.
 This book is surprisingly emotional, highlighting Lubna's creativity and resiliency.
 In the midst of her unstable situation, Pebble provides comfort.
 When Lubna meets Amir, a boy refugee on his own, the two become friends and play with Pebble.
 When Lubna and her father then get word they will travel to a new country, Lubna finds the courage to give Pebble to Amir.

-MORE: picture books to teach resilience
+MORE: Picture books to teach resilience

 Mindfulness

-By Julia Denos, illustrated by E.B.
+Here and Now by Julia Denos, illustrated by E.B.
 Goodale

-Find it: Bookshop |Amazon | Indiebound
+Find it: Bookshop | Amazon

 I adore this book.
 Reflecting upon the act of reading is a mindfulness exercise and this wonderful book encourages kids to be "in the moment."
 On the first page we see several hands of different skin colors holding the page the reader is holding.
 "Right here, right now, you are reading this book."
 The narrative continues, detailing the beauty of reflecting on the here and now.
 In the end note, the author explains how her meditation practice influenced the writing of the book.